mgstauffer/GCTest_QuestRiftVRTK33/README.md

 # GCTest_QuestRiftVRTK33

-This is a test project for building to Oculus Quest using VRTK 3.3, Oculus Integration 1.37, and Unity 2018.4.9f1
+This is a test project for building to Oculus Quest using VRTK 3.3, Oculus Integration 1.37, and Unity 2018.4.9f1 These are the tools used for Groove Catcher development as of mid-2021.

 # What Works So Far?